hoverboard88/hoverboard/wp-content/plugins/wordpress-seo/readme.txt

 == Changelog ==

-= 21.1 =
+= 21.3 =

-Release date: 2023-09-05
+Release date: 2023-10-03

-Here's Yoast SEO 21.1!
-After the AI release, we're back with an update filled with fixes and enhancements to improve your SEO work.
-Check it out!
-Find out more about what's new in Yoast SEO 21.1 in [our release post](https://yoa.st/release-5-9-23)!
+Yoast SEO 21.3 is out!
+In this release, we've focused on improving the plugin's performance, especially regarding handling huge posts on complex websites.
+Find out more about what's new in Yoast SEO 21.3 in [our release post](https://yoa.st/release-3-10-23)!

+#### Enhancements

+* Enhances post-saving performance in certain conditions for a smoother and more efficient user experience.

 #### Bugfixes

-* Fixes a bug where an error could occur when an indexable was outdated.
-Props to @jaimearroyonavia.
-* Fixes a bug where the cleanup routine would throw an error when on multisites.
+* Fixes a bug where the notifications counter of the admin bar menu would not show with the correct style on the frontend.
-* Fixes a bug where the notification for a new content type in the notification center would not be dismissed when installing Elementor and reviewing the new content types.
+* Fixes a bug where the slug in the search appearance editor would not be set when published posts were edited in the classic editor and the "core/editor" store was available.

+= 21.2 =

+Release date: 2023-09-19

+Yoast SEO 21.2 is out today!
+In this release, we've improved the naming of several features and enhanced the sidebar in the block editor, making it easier to use.
+Find out more about what's new in Yoast SEO 21.2 in [our release post](https://yoa.st/release-19-9-23)!

+#### Enhancements

+* Renames Google preview to Search appearance in the metabox and sidebar.

+#### Bugfixes

+* Fixes a bug where, even if `Show author archives without posts in search results` is enabled, the archive page would have a `noindex` in the `robots` metatag.
+* Fixes a bug where notices about incorrect calls to `wpdb::prepare` would be thrown on Yoast SEO Premium activation.
+* Fixes a bug where pagination meta tags would be wrong when using Query Loop Block with custom query variables.
+* Fixes a bug where the redirect notification would mention "posts" when a tag was deleted or trashed.
+* Fixing a bug where adding special characters like "»" as a title separator would break the RSS feed.

 #### Other

-* Adds an attribute to the link "See who contributed to" to open in a new browser tab, located in the General tab.
-Props to @nathanwritescode-uk.

-= 21.0 =

-Release date: 2023-08-22

-We're thrilled to announce Yoast SEO 21.0!
-This update is geared at making your SEO journey smoother and more successful.
-We're introducing our first step into AI with automatic titles and meta description generation in Yoast SEO Premium.
-Find out more about what's new in Yoast SEO 21.0 in [our release post](https://yoa.st/release-22-8-23)!

-#### Other

-* Sets the WordPress tested up to version to 6.3.
+* Sets the minimum supported WordPress version to 6.2.

 = Earlier versions =
 For the changelog of earlier versions, please refer to [the changelog on yoast.com](https://yoa.st/yoast-seo-changelog).